In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the just world fallacy.

 People who are religious, conservative, or authoritarian tend to have strong beliefs in the just world hypothesis.
 The same is true for people who tend to have negative views of underprivileged groups.
-I suspect that the religious just-world line of thinking is why some faith groups will criticize people with mental illness as not being faithful enough or not praying enough; they don’t want to believe that mental illness could happen to anybody, so you must have done something to deserve it.
+I suspect that the religious just-world line of thinking is why some faith groups criticize people with mental illness as not being faithful enough or praying enough.
+They don’t want to believe that mental illness could happen to anybody, so you must have done something to deserve it.

 While there are downsides to the just world fallacy, it is also associated with better mental health.
-People with this belief tend to have an internal locus of control, meaning they see themselves as having a high degree of control over what happens to them.
-Belief in a just world facilitates planning as it is easier to have confidence that our actions will have predictable effects.
+This belief is associated with an internal locus of control, meaning people see themselves as having a high degree of control over what happens to them.
+Belief in a just world facilitates planning, as it’s easier to have confidence that our actions will have predictable effects.

-While there may be both positives and negatives, becoming more aware of our own cognitive biases is a useful exercise in self-reflection.
-And the next time that you perhaps notice your mind going down a victim-blaming path, try to check yourself on where that’s actually coming from.
+Becoming more aware of our own cognitive biases is a useful exercise in self-reflection.
+And the next time you notice your mind going down a victim-blaming path, try to check yourself on where that’s actually coming from.